redis/node-redis/md/v4-to-v5.md

 await proxyClient.get('key'); // `Buffer | null`
 ```

-`withCommandOptions` can be used to override all the command options, without reusing any of the existing ones.
+`withCommandOptions` can be used to override all of the command options, without reusing any existing ones.

-On top of that, these functions can be used to override a specific option:
+To override just a specific option, use the following functions:
 - `withFlags` - override `flags` only.
 - `asap` - override `asap` to `true`.
 - `isolated` - override `isolated` to `true`.

 ## Quit VS Disconnect

-close
-quit
-disconnect

-TODO
+The `QUIT` command has been deprecated in Redis 7.2 and should now also be considered deprecated in Node-Redis.
+Rather than sending a `QUIT` command to the server, the client can simply close the network connection.

+Rather than using `client.quit()`, your code should use `client.close()` or `client.disconnect()`.

+TODO difference between `close` and `disconnect`...